Rachus/SDS200A/readme.md

 ## Driver

 An incomplete driver implementation can be found in the lib directory.
 The source code should be documented very well.
+It can be used under the terms of the [GPL](https://www.gnu.org/copyleft/gpl.html).
 Additionally you can find a [small documentation](lib/readme.md) here.

 ## Documentation